aliesbelik/poldi/README.md

 ## Manifests

+- [curlie](https://github.com/rs/curlie) - A frontend to `curl` that adds the ease of use of `httpie`, without compromising on features and performance.
 - [tcping](https://elifulkerson.com/projects/tcping.php) - Eli Fulkerson's TCP ping tool, simulates "ping" over TCP by establishing a connection to network hosts.